Setting Up SAML2 Federated Single Sign-On (SSO)

-Notice that these settings are for the SaaS version of Codefresh.
-For an on-premise Codefresh setup you need to use the URLs that match your installation.
+Note These settings are for the SaaS version of Codefresh.
+For an on-premises setup, use the URLs that match your installation.

 Once everything is finished, you should test the integration.
 Once it’s working, proceed to the next steps that are: